Nexosis/nexosis.github.io/_tutorials/facebookLikesImpactAnalysis.md

 We indicate that the `"date"` column is of type `DataType.DATE` and that it has a role of `DataRole.TIMESTAMP`.
 When using Time Series forecasting algorithms you must have one timestamp column in the dataset for it to work.

-If you have data to submit that may be important later, or your just not sure if it is a good candidate to be a `DateRole.FEATURE`, set it to `DataRole.NONE` - you can always change it later if you want to use it as a feature then.
+If you have data to submit that may be important later, or you're just not sure if it is a good candidate to be a `DateRole.FEATURE`, set it to `DataRole.NONE` - you can always change it later if you want to use it as a feature then.

 ```{:.line-numbers}{:.language-java}
  private static UUID runImpactAnalysis(NexosisClient client, String dataSetName, String eventName)